Macumbafeh/Icicle_awesome_wotlk/README.md

 # Icicle_awesome_wotlk
-Adds enemy cooldowns to their nameplates for 3.3.5
+Adds enemy cooldowns to their nameplates for 3.3.5 with awesome_wotlk patch

 /icicle or ingame menu for options.